ttkorhonen/e3pages/docs/kb/guide/articles/6_configure_wrapper.md

 ---

-Before we move on, we should take a brief detour to look at the output of this process (this will be covered more in-depth in {ref}`build_process`), i.e., a compiled and installed module.
+Before we move on, we should take a brief detour to look at the output of this process (this will be covered more in-depth in {ref}`build_process`), i.e. a compiled and installed module.
 For *iocStats* 3.1.16 built under *require* 3.4.1, we find the following:

 ```console
 [iocuser@host:~]$ tree /epics/base-7.0.5/require/3.4.1/siteMods/iocstats/3.1.16/